EIDA/eidaws/eidaws.federator/README.rst

 - A ``fdsnws-station-xml&level=channel|response`` metadata request including only a single datacenter might be quite imperformant compared to a direct request to the corresponding datacenter.
-- In certain cases, HTTP response codes might be misleading
+- In certain cases, HTTP response codes might be misleading due to limitations of the `FDSN webservice <https://www.fdsn.org/webservices/>`_ specification not fully prepared to operate in a distributed environment.